mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 In one sense, I lost $20k over a year.
 But also, I grew profits by almost $1k each month!
 Just kidding.
 I basically just

 I turned a profit in November, but for silly reasons.
 Freelancers are my biggest expense, and in November, I didn't work with any of them, so I made $XX from my blog and spent $XX on hosting for a cool profit of $XX.

+This of course only reflects my business income and expenses.
+I'll get to my personal expenses a bit later.

 # Project by project